 The Board has prepared two charts to assist public understanding of the organization of its review.
-The first chart, set forth at Section V.A. below, presents the two categories of regulations on which NCUA is requesting burden reduction recommendations in this notice.
-The two categories are shown in the left column.
+The first chart, set forth at Section V.A. below, presents the three categories of regulations on which NCUA is requesting burden reduction recommendations in this notice.
+The three categories are shown in the left column.
 In the middle column are the subject matters that fall within the categories and in the far right column are the regulatory citations.
-The second chart, set forth at Section V.B. below, presents the remaining eight categories in alphabetical order in a similar format.
+The second chart, set forth at Section V.B. below, presents the remaining five categories in alphabetical order in a similar format.

 IV.
-Request for Burden Reduction Recommendations About the First Two Categories of Regulations: "Applications and Reporting" and "Powers and Activities"
+Request for Burden Reduction Recommendations for the Categories of Regulations: "Agency Programs," "Capital," and "Consumer Protection"

-The Board seeks public comment on regulations within the first two categories - "Applications and Reporting" and "Powers and Activities" - that may impose outdated, unnecessary, or unduly burdensome regulatory requirements on federally insured credit unions.
+The Board seeks public comment on regulations within the following three categories - "Agency Programs," "Capital," and "Consumer Protection" - that may impose outdated, unnecessary, or unduly burdensome regulatory requirements on federally insured credit unions.
 Comments that cite particular provisions or language, and provide reasons why such provisions should be changed, would be most helpful to NCUA's review efforts.
 Suggested alternative provisions or language, where appropriate, would also be helpful.
 If the implementation of a comment would require modifying a statute that underlies the regulation, the comment should, if possible, identify the needed statutory change.

 Specific issues for commenters to consider.
-While all comments related to any aspect of the EGRPRA review are welcome, the Board reiterates the posture adopted during the initial review process and specifically invites comment on the following issues:
+While all comments related to any aspect of the EGRPRA review are welcome, the Board specifically invites comment on the following issues: